franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ##### Configuring Keycloak

-First make sure that you enabled both required features in Keycloak: `token-exchange` and `admin-fine-grained-authz`.
+First, make sure that you enabled both required features in Keycloak: `token-exchange` and `admin-fine-grained-authz`.
 You can [follow the Keycloak documentation on how to do that](https://www.keycloak.org/server/features).
-Once they are enabled you can confirm them from the "Server Info" tab in your Keycloak installation:
+Once they are enabled, you can confirm them from the "Server Info" tab in your Keycloak installation:

 ![The Keycloak UI that shows enabled features](keycloak_features.png)

 We will need to allow OpenProject to exchange tokens with `nextcloud` in the audience, as well as allowing Nextcloud to exchange tokens with `openproject` in the audience.

 To do this, we first create policies that will be used to control which clients are allowed to exchange tokens for a specific audience.
-Go to the `realm-management` client (in the default realm this client is called `master-realm`) and switch to the Tab "Authorization" and there to the "Policies" submenu.
-In case the "Authorization" tab is not visible, it might be necessary to make it visible by going to "Permissions" first and enabling fine-grained permissions there.
+Go to the `realm-management` client (in the default realm this client is called `master-realm`) and switch to the "Authorization" tab and there to the "Policies" submenu.
+If the "Authorization" tab is not visible, it might be necessary to make it visible by going to "Permissions" first and enabling fine-grained permissions there.
 Assuming you didn't create any other policies yet, your view should look similar to this:

 ![An empty list of policies](keycloak_empty_policies.png)